• Skip to primary navigation

 Battery 4.5V1

-This electronic stethoscope uses piezo sounder like the one from melody card or musical greeting card and it works like a microphone.
+This electronic stethoscope uses piezo sounder like the one from melody card or musical greeting card and it also works like a microphone.

-The amplifiers input impedance control the low frequency sound from the piezo and it gives about 100 mV output signal.
+Here, the amplifiers input impedance control the low frequency sound from the piezo and it gives about 100 mV output signal.

-To make low frequency sound better we should use emitter follower transistor amplifier because it have high input impedance.
+Also, to make low frequency sound better we should use emitter follower transistor amplifier because it have high input impedance.

-We can use low impedance headphone just like plug into amplifier output and hear heart beating.
+Furthermore, this choice help to catch very low sound from transducer and we can use low impedance headphone just like plug into amplifier output and hear heart beating.

 Formulas: